tensorflow/docs/site/en/guide/faq.md

 #### Does the runtime parallelize parts of graph execution?

-The TensorFlow runtime parallelizes graph execution across many different
+When you use graph execution, the TensorFlow runtime parallelizes execution across many different dimensions:
-dimensions:

 * The individual ops have parallel implementations, using multiple cores in a CPU, or multiple threads in a GPU.